Skip to main content

 There’s no one-size-fits-all approach to using the E-W Framework.
 You might use all five of the framework’s components together or select those that are most relevant to your work:

-• Data equity principles can help you explore data in a way that incorporates insights from communities, leading to more sustainable and effective solutions.
-These principles should always be applied to data-related work, regardless of whether you choose to use the entire framework or some of its components.
+• Data equity principles help you use data in ways that include community insights for more effective and sustainable solutions.
+These principles are foundational for all data-related work, whether you use the entire E-W Framework or just parts of it.

 Here are some examples of how different types of individuals or organizations might use the framework to achieve their priorities: